NalaJS/Nala/README.md

 ```
 `graphQLHandler` will resolve requests based on the `Schema` provided.

-### Automatic database model generation
+### Automatic database model and association generation
-Typically in your GraphQL `schema`, you define both your GraphQL models and your database models:
+Typically in your GraphQL `schema`, you define both your GraphQL models and their corresponding database models.
+Note that below you also explicitly define the association between two models, in this case, `User` with another `User` as friends.

+#### Without Nala
 ```javascript
 let userType = new GraphQLObjectType({
     name: 'user',